AMINOexe/spras/CONTRIBUTING.md

 Then build the Docker image using the `Dockerfile` that was completed in Step 2.

 Modify generate inputs:
-1. Include a key-value pair in the algo_exp_file dictionary that links the specific algorithm to its expected network file.
+1. Include a key-value pair in the algo_exp_file dictionary (found in test/generate-inputs/test_generate_inputs.py) that links the specific algorithm to its expected network file.
 2. Obtain the expected network file from the workflow, manually confirm it is correct, and save it to `test/generate-inputs/expected`.
 Name it as `{algorithm_name}-{network_file_name}-expected.txt`.

 Modify parse outputs: